Ensuring Strong Fiscal Responsibility

 Rejecting an Exorbitant Raise

 In 2014 Supervisor Andersen rejected a 33% pay raise approved by the rest of the Board of Supervisors.
 After public outrage over the exorbitant raise, it was rescinded and a Citizen’s Committee formed to make salary adjustment recommendations.
-A 7% raise, over a three year period was ultimately agreed upon.
+A much more modest raise, over a three year period was ultimately agreed upon.

 As a Board Member of the Contra Costa County Employee’s Retirement Association (CCCERA) she has made decisions to ensure that CCCERA is appropriately funded and pension abuses are stopped.
 When she joined the Board of Supervisors in 2012 CCCERA was only 68% funded.
 Today it is 89% funded.

 Keeping our Communities Safe

 Providing Law Enforcement with the Tools They Need

 Ensuring the safety of our communities is paramount.
 Providing law enforcement with the tools and funding they need to keep our cities and unincorporated communities safe is critical.

 As a former Deputy Prosecuting Attorney in Honolulu, Supervisor Andersen believes that the County must continue to provide the resources needed so that criminals will be prosecuted and victims protected.

 Addressing Racial Disparities